 New Hampshire Department of Natural and Cultural Resources (DNCR) - New Hampshire Division of Historical Resources (NHDHR)

-Grants of up to $10,000 to New Hampshire nonprofit organizations and government agencies to preserve and restore historic structures and buildings.
-A letter of intent must be submitted prior to the submission of a full application.
-Funding is intended for the preservation and restoration of publicly owned historic buildings and structures.
+Grants to New Hampshire nonprofit organizations and government agencies for historic preservation projects.
+Applicants must submit a letter of intent prior to the submission of a full application.
+Funding is intended to support the preservation and restoration of publicly owned historic buildings, structures, and resources.

 GrantWatch ID#: 169178